Juaria/HungryMood/README.md

 ![](Screenshots/systemidea.PNG)

 This app offers three variations of registration to form the connections in the app, they are:
-•	Connect as chef
+- Connect as Chef
-•	Connect as Customer
+- Connect as Customer
-•	Connect as Delivery Person.
+- Connect as Delivery Person.
 ![](Screenshots/ss1.PNG)
 ![](Screenshots/ss2.PNG)
 These three users are identified as three different roles in the firebase database.
 Refer to the systematic diagram below to get the gist of the "role" type works in firebase.